 Teacher of English

-What is the favourite part of the course you teach?
+What is your favourite part of the teaching process?

 Which teaching method do you prefer and why?